SekerDAO/Usul/README.md

 ### Proposal Core

 This is the core of the module that is registered with the Gnosis Safe as a Zodiac module.
 This module is agnostic to voting as voting is done with separate contracts that can be registered with the proposal core.
 These proposals use the time-boxed standard method with thresholds to pass.
-It is similar to [Reality](https://github.com/gnosis/zodiac-module-reality) (formerly SafeSnap) in that it can take a list of transaction hashes and execute them after proposal passes.
+It is similar to [Reality](https://github.com/gnosis/zodiac-module-reality) (formerly SafeSnap) in that it can take a list of transaction hashes and execute them after a proposal passes.
 This module adds a batching feature to the execution phase.

 #### Proposal Structure
 ```